tabularelf/Collage/0.4.0/collage-render-pipeline.md

 Removes an image at the given index from the buffer array.

-!> Currently there isn't any helper functions to fetch these.
+!> Currently there isn't any helper functions to fetch any specific image info.
 Use with caution!

 ### `.Clear([frozenOnly])`